 Minh Ha was born in war torn Vietnam, grew up as a refugee in Switzerland, and lived for decades as a foreign student, resident alien, and citizen in the United States.
 His experiences have shaped his understanding of God’s love for cities and peoples on the move.

-He currently works at the International Mission Board (SBC), providing city intelligence to inform the global church on the state of the urban world and to support the Christian mission in strategic decision-making about cities engagement.
+He currently works at the International Mission Board (SBC), providing city intelligence to inform the global church on the state of the urban world and to support the Christian mission in strategic decision-making about cities and diasporas engagement.

-At Radius Inc., a global cities network that he co-founded, Minh Ha directs the quantitative research aspects, developing databases of cities, decision support systems, and qualitative analysis of global trends that affect the Great Commission in the 21st century such as globalization, urbanization and migration.
+At Radius Global Cities Network, a think tank that he co-founded, Minh Ha directs the quantitative research aspects, developing databases of cities, decision support systems, and qualitative analysis of global trends that affect the Great Commission in the 21st century such as globalization, urbanization and migration.

 In 2009 Minh Ha started the International Community Church, a house-church network that reaches people groups from Asia, Africa, and the Middle East living in his city of Richmond, Va.
 Minh Ha is completing a Ph.D. in Applied Theology at Southeastern Baptist Theological Seminary (Th.M. and Ph.D.), University of Maryland Global Campus (Graduate Certificate in IS), and Emmaus Bible College (B.Th.).
 He lives in Richmond, Va., with his wife Corinne and two young adult daughters, Lois and Wendelyn.

 Michael D. Crane